moby/moby/docs/sources/faq.md

 >         establishing itself as the standard for container-based
 >         tooling.
 >
-### What is different between a Docker container and a VM?
+### What is different between a Docker container and a VM?[¶](#what-is-different-between-a-docker-container-and-a-vm "Permalink to this headline")

-There's a great StackOverflow answer [showing the differences](http://stackoverflow.com/questions/16047306/how-is-docker-io-different-from-a-normal-virtual-machine).
+There’s a great StackOverflow answer [showing the differences](http://stackoverflow.com/questions/16047306/how-is-docker-io-different-from-a-normal-virtual-machine).

-### Do I lose my data when the container exits?
+### Do I lose my data when the container exits?[¶](#do-i-lose-my-data-when-the-container-exits "Permalink to this headline")

 Not at all!
 Any data that your application writes to disk gets preserved in its container until you explicitly delete the container.
 The file system for the container persists even after the container halts.

-### How far do Docker containers scale?
+### How far do Docker containers scale?[¶](#how-far-do-docker-containers-scale "Permalink to this headline")

 Some of the largest server farms in the world today are based on containers.
 Large web deployments like Google and Twitter, and platform